MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/channel-overview.md

 To allow gradually switching the default from semi-annual channel to monthly channel, the default value for both environment release channel and app release channel were renamed to **Auto**.
 There's an explicit choice for **Semi-annual** and **Monthly**.
 More information: [Changing release channels](channel-change.md).

-With 2024 release wave 1, the Power Apps environments were changed to treat **Auto** app release channel as **Monthly** and newly created model-driven apps are default to **Monthly**.
+With 2024 release wave 1, the Power Platform environments were changed to treat **Auto** app release channel as **Monthly** and newly created model-driven apps default to **Monthly**.
 With 2024 release wave 2, the Dynamics 365 environments are changing to treat **Auto** app release channel as **Monthly**.
-Admins and makers can select **Semi-annual** if they need for the slower cadence.
-More information: [Keeping semi annual release channel](channel-change.md#keeping-semi-annual-release-channel).
+Admins and makers can select **Semi-annual** if they need the slower cadence.
+More information: [Keeping semi-annual release channel](channel-change.md#keeping-semi-annual-release-channel).

 ## Monthly release schedule